DID YOU KNOW?

 Also what is very interesting is that “Thanksgiving day” to the Indians is a National Day of Mourning.
 Since 1970, Native Americans have gathered at noon on Cole's Hill in Plymouth to commemorate a National Day of Mourning on the US Thanksgiving holiday.
 Many Native Americans do not celebrate the arrival of the Pilgrims and other European settlers.
 To them, Thanksgiving Day is a reminder of the genocide of millions of their people, the theft of their lands, and the relentless assault on their culture.
 Participants in a National Day of Mourning honor Native ancestors and the struggles of Native peoples to survive today.
 It is a day of remembrance and spiritual connection as well as a protest of the racism and oppression which Native Americans continue to experience.

-So next time you see the annual “Pilgrim and Indian display” in a shopping window, or watch the school's Thanksgiving play, think about the true origins of the holiday and the massacres of Native Americans; think about the hurt and disrespect they feel.
+So next time you see the annual “Pilgrim and Indian display” in a shopping window, or watch a school re-enact Thanksgiving in a play, think about the true origins of the holiday and the massacre of Native Americans; think about the hurt and disrespect they feel.
 For the Native Indians, Thanksgiving is observed as a day of sorrow rather than a celebration.
-We know this may seem far fetched if you're not part of the Native American people, but we would ask this: how would people feel if there was a National Day to celebrate the slavery of the Negros in the 1600’s, or a day of celebration for the deaths during the Holocaust, or how would the American’s feel if we had a day we celebrated all the lives that where lost on 911.
+We know this may seem far fetched if you're not part of the Native American people, but we would ask this: how would people feel if there was a National Day to celebrate the slavery of the Negros in the 1600’s, or a day of celebration for the deaths during the Holocaust, or how would the American’s feel if we had a day we feasted and happily celebrated all the those who were killed on 911.

 Those that walk in the truth are called to be set apart from the world and what the world has hidden from us is that the Native Americas are a tribe of Gad (one of the 12 Tribes of Israel, YaHuWaH's elect).
 If we as the elect of YaHuWaH share in the traditions of this day knowing that YaHuWaH's people are mourning the genocide of their race, are we truly showing that we are set apart from this world.